REGISTERED MIDWIVES

 INFORMED CHOICE

 Midwives respect the right of their clients to make informed choices by providing objective information in a supportive manner.
-By allowing adequate time for discussion during pregnancy, midwives can facilitate the ongoing exchange of current, evidence-based information that is relevant to a client’s unique needs.
+By allowing adequate time for discussion during pregnancy, midwives can facilitate the ongoing exchange of current, evidence-based knowledge that is relevant to a client’s unique needs.

 CONTINUITY OF CARE